sathya-py/DjangoMakeApp/README.md

 djangomakeapp also creates a addlist.txt in the same folder which you can add to settings.py under Installed_Apps

 I will improve this further as and when i find time.
+I am exchanging thoughts with Valdimir (docopt) for a robust script.